Carrillo9Ana/Carrillo9Ana/README.md

 ### _I'm currently seeking for software developer job, but in the meantime..._

 - 🔭 I’m currently working on creating single page applications.
-- 🌱 I’m currently learning ... more JavaScript
+- 🌱 I’m currently learning ... more JavaScript frameworks and libraries while also expanding my financial literacy knowledge.
-- 🤝 I’m looking to collaborate on ... anything I get the chance to from blogging to coding.
+- 🤝 I’m looking to collaborate on ... anything I get the chance to from blogging to coding to trading.
 - 🤔 I’m looking for help with ...  becoming a better developer and how to get money to work for me.
 So all advice is greatly appriciated.
 - 💬 Ask me about ... my time at <a href="https://lambdaschool.com/" target="_blank">Lambda School</a> or how I got here.
 - 📫 How to reach me ...
 [Email](acarrillo1824@gmail.com)
-- ⚡ Fun fact ...
-I love outdoors such as hiking but dislike the bugs.
+- ⚡ Fun facts ...
+I love nature I think I'm attracted to bugs (Same with coding T.T).
+I'm a visual learner.
+I have a passion for learning (web development and how money works are two of my favorite topics)

 ## 📚 Tech Stack